Writing for Performance

 Performances: First performed at The Lemon Tree in Aberdeen on 18 April, 2011.
 Written and Directed by Colin Garrow and produced by WACtheatre.

 About: Ever been in one of those relationships?
 You know – the ones that don’t work?
 Whenever Shona embarks on a new relationship, she always ends up getting dumped.
 So when her latest one starts to hit the rocks, she decides to find out why.

-The Writing: The song ‘Sixteen Bars’ by The Stylistics inspired the title of this one and I liked the idea of have the play set in sixteen different pubs.
+The Writing: The song ‘Sixteen Bars’ by The Stylistics inspired the title of this one and I liked the idea of having the play set in sixteen different pubs.
 The original version was ridiculously complicated and repetitive and I completely rewrote the second half to get it into a workable script.
 Even so, the device of having each of the main characters (Shona and Pete) show their side of the story, still demanded a certain amount of repetition and this proved a bit of a nightmare during rehearsals.

 ‘Love Song in Sixteen Bars’ is available from Amazon.

 The Body in the Bag